squidfunk/mkdocs-material/docs/blog/2021/the-past-present-and-future.md

 exist, it excels in a specific niche, and that niche is to be known as _technical project documentation_.

-Today, this project is not only popular, but funded by almost 300 individuals and organizations, resulting in a yearly budget of more than $50,000.
+Today, this project is not only popular but funded by almost 300 individuals and organizations, resulting in a yearly budget of more than $50,000.
 This allows me to set aside enough time for the development of new features, bug fixing, stability improvement, issue triage and general support and still